 BarTender Automation can only efficiently drive barcode printers connected to PCs, or connected directly to the LAN, in the manufacturing plant or other facility in which BarTender is used.
 As part of its TAG module, BellHawk Systems provides label printing software, which runs on a Windows Workstation in each local plant.
 This software enables BarTender to interact with the BellHawk software running at a remote data center over the Internet.

-The BellHawk TAG module uses Artificial Intelligence rules to prevent employees from making mistakes by choosing the wrong label to print or of entering the wrong data into that label.
-When a user requests a label to be printed, the TAG rules use information such as the Customer, Item, Container Type, and Quality Control status to automatically select the correct label and quantity of duplicate labels to be printed out.
+BellHawk uses Artificial Intelligence rules to prevent employees from making mistakes by choosing the wrong label to print or of entering the wrong data into that label.
+When a user requests a label to be printed, the BellHawk rules use information such as the Customer, Item, Container Type, and Quality Control status to automatically select the correct label and quantity of duplicate labels to be printed out.